edrosten/autoconf_tutorial/README.md

 The trouble is I wrote it after my first Autoconf project back in 2005 or so.
 I've learned how to use it better since then and it's also moved on.
 It'll get you started, but probably teach you bad habits.
+I've also since come to the conclusion that while autoconf is entirely separate from make and can be used without it, it makes much more sense to have examples with makefiles because they are almost always used together.

 ## Introduction